kirbydesign/designsystem/.github/CONTRIBUTING.md

     - Request that the issue is [tech refined](#tech-refinement) in [#kirby-guild](#getting-access-to-the-kirby-guild-slack-channel); do not proceed until this is done.
     - Move the issue to the "Ready to do"-column in the "Kirby kan-ban board"-project.
 3. **Get coding:**
-    - For a smooth review process read [Before you get coding](#before-you-get-coding).
+    - For a smooth review process read [before you get coding](#before-you-get-coding).
-    - Signal to others you are working on the issue by assigning yourself to it.
+    - Signal to others you are working on the issue by assigning yourself.
     - Create a feature branch from the [master branch](https://github.com/kirbydesign/designsystem/tree/master).
     - Publish a WIP implementation to Github as a draft PR and ask [#kirby-guild](#getting-access-to-the-kirby-guild-slack-channel) for feedback. <!--This will let you know early on if you are going in the right direction.-->
     - Make sure you have implemented unit tests following the [the good test](#test) guidelines.